What is executive functioning?

 Can we work on executive functioning skills during the summer?

 Yes!
-During the summer, we can lay the foundation of executive skills that students need to be successful during the school year.
-Our summer executive functioning tutoring is typically followed by school year tutoring so students can be supported by their tutor as they transition those skills into their school work.
+During the summer, we can lay the foundation of executive skills that your child will need to be successful during the school year.
+Our summer executive functioning tutoring is typically followed by school year tutoring so that your child can be supported by their tutor as they transition skills to their school work.

 What if my child is resistant to tutoring?

 It's not uncommon for students who need help improving executive functioning skills to be resistant to tutoring.
 That's why we put such careful consideration into finding just the right tutor for your child.
 Finding a tutor who your child connects with and respects can make a world of difference!
 Your child's tutor will also work with them to make decisions about which executive functioning strategies to implement and when.
 The more ownership your child has, the more likely it is that they will buy into getting help!